CBIIT/p2p-datasci/gettingstarted.md

 * Once you understand the basics, you can decide how to gain the foundational skills that are important to you.
 Then you might explore a programming language like R or Python.

 * As you begin learning, you will find there are many other people learning the same topics (both in and outside of NCI).
-The Data Science Learning Exchange provides a "brain trust" of peers to help each other understand concepts and share tips, resources, and best practices.
+The Data Science Learning Exchange provides a "brain trust" of peers to share tips, resources, and best practices.

 * By sharing what you already know -- in study groups, discussions, tutorials or remote webinars -- not only can your peers learn from you but their real-world experience may give you new insights and help you find solutions for challenges you have been struggling with.